The linearity of fixed point invariants

+By contrast, the nontrivial case of multiplicativity requires a change of perspective.
+The hypothesis of simple connectivity is unnatural from an abstract point of view.
+But in its absence, the analogue of~\eqref{eq:intro-mult} must involve not only the Lefschetz number of $f_B$ but its Reidemeister trace, and this pushes us into the world of bicategorical trace.
+This led us in~\cite{PS3} to study traces in bicategories that can contain arbitrary fibrations $p:E\to B$, such as those of parametrized spaces and spectra from~\cite{maysig:pht}.

-In~\cite{PS4} we gave an abstract proof of multiplicativity, which implies not only~\eqref{eq:intro-mult} but also a more refined version that eliminates the hypothesis of simple connectivity, as well as a corresponding version for the Reidemeister trace.
-This used the abstract context of \emph{bicategorical trace} introduced in~\cite{kate:traces,PS2}.
-In this paper we will prove the additivity formula~\eqref{eq:intro-add} using this same abstract context, and generalize it to the following additivity formula for the Reidemeister trace.
+Then in~\cite{PS4} we gave an abstract proof of multiplicativity: not only~\eqref{eq:intro-mult} but also a more refined version that eliminates the hypothesis of simple connectivity, as well as a corresponding result for the Reidemeister trace, all of which can easily be generalized to other contexts including the parametrized and equivariant worlds.
+The idea is to view the multiplication in~\eqref{eq:intro-mult} as the product of two $1\times 1$ matrices, and then generalize it to the product of a $1\times n$ matrix and an $n\times 1$ matrix.
+The dimension $n$ encodes $\pi_1(B)$, and the matrix product is a ``decategorification'' of the composition in a bicategory of parametrized spaces or spectra.

+In this paper and its companion~\cite{PS5}, we apply a similar perspective to prove the additivity formula~\eqref{eq:intro-add} and significant generalizations thereof.
+The most familiar of these generalizations is the following additivity formula for the Reidemeister trace.